jojayaro/actix_htmx_plotly/README.md

 # Aurora Monitor

-Aurora Monitor is a real-time solar wind data visualization tool built with Rust and Actix-web.
+Aurora Monitor is a real-time solar wind data visualization tool built with Actix-web, HTMX, and Plotly.
 It provides an interactive web interface for monitoring space weather conditions that can lead to aurora events.

 ## Features